AutoResearch/autora/docs/installation.md

 For a complete list of optional dependencies that have been vetted by the core AutoRA team, see the `[project.optional-dependencies]` section of the `pyproject.toml` file in the parent `autora` package.

+## Install Optional Dependencies

-To install any (combintation) of these optional dependencies, users should run the relevant analogue of the following command, with the name in brackets matching the name as specified in the parent `pyproject.toml` file:
+To install any (combintation) of optional dependencies, users should run the relevant analogue of the following command, with the name in brackets matching the name as specified in the parent `pyproject.toml` file:

 ```shell
 pip install -U autora[desired-dependency]